EFinish/assumptionzzz/README.md

 - program will tell you if logical arithmetic
 	- is valid (based on if logic lines up)
 	- is true (based on if truth value in arithmetic leads to true statement)

+## How to run
+- docker-compose -f nginx-proxy-compose.yml up -d